Jim Jones: Early life

-James Warren Jones was born on May 13, 1931, in the rural community of Crete, Indiana, to James Thurman Jones and Lynetta Putnam.
+Jim Jones was born on May 13, 1931, in the rural community of Crete, Indiana to James Thurman Jones (October 21, 1887 – May 29, 1951) and Lynetta Putnam (April 16, 1902 – December 10, 1977).
 Jones was of Irish and Welsh descent; he and his mother both claimed to also have some Cherokee ancestry, but there is no evidence of this.
-Jones's father was a disabled World WarI veteran who suffered from severe breathing difficulties due to injuries which he sustained in a chemical weapons attack.
-He tried to augment his income by occasionally working on neighbourhood road repair projects because the military pension he earned due to his wounds was insufficient to support his family.
+Jones' father was a disabled World War I veteran who suffered from severe breathing difficulties due to injuries which he sustained in a chemical weapons attack.
+He tried to augment his income by occasionally working on neighborhood road repair projects because the military pension that he earned was insufficient to support his family.

-His father's illness led to financial difficulties, which in turn resulted in intense marital problems between Jones's parents.
-In 1934, in the midst of the Great Depression, the Jones family was evicted from their home for failure to make mortgage payments.
+His father's illness led to financial difficulties, which in turn resulted in intense marital problems between Jones' parents.
+In 1934, during the Great Depression, the Jones family was evicted from their home for failure to make mortgage payments.
 Their relatives purchased a shack for them to live in at the nearby town of Lynn.
-The new home, where Jones grew up, lacked plumbing and electricity.
-In Lynn, the family attempted to earn an income through farming, but again met with failure when Jones's father's health further deteriorated.
+The new home where Jones grew up lacked plumbing and electricity.
+In Lynn, the family attempted to earn an income through farming, but again met with failure when his father's health further deteriorated.
 The family often lacked adequate food and relied on financial support from their extended family.
 They sometimes resorted to foraging in the nearby forest and fields to supplement their diet.

-According to multiple Jones biographers, his mother had "no natural maternal instincts" and as a result, she frequently neglected her son.
+According to multiple Jones biographers, his mother had "no natural maternal instincts" and she frequently neglected her son.
 When Jones started to attend school, his extended family threatened to cut off their financial assistance unless his mother got a job, forcing her to work outside her home.
-Meanwhile, Jones's father was hospitalized multiple times due to his illness.
-As a result, Jones's parents were frequently absent during his childhood.
-Although his aunts and uncles lived close by and gave him some supervision, Jones frequently strolled his town's streets naked as a baby with no one watching over him.
-Jones was cared for by the female residents of Lynn, and they frequently invited him into their houses to give him food, clothing, and other gifts.
+Meanwhile, Jones' father was hospitalized multiple times due to his illness.
+As a result, Jones' parents were frequently absent during his childhood.
+His aunts and uncles lived close by and gave him some supervision, but Jones often wandered the streets of the town, sometimes naked.
+Jones was cared for by the female residents of Lynn, and they frequently gave him food, clothing, and gifts.